TALES OF ESCIA: Running an OSE Hexcrawl 08

 The wife nearest to him, and next to the sleeping one, was not so agreeable; trying to convince him of their current course.
 But, being outargumented four-to-one, her defense of concerns and fear mongering quickly crumbled, and she admitted defeat.

-When being confronted with her overtly agressiveness, she admitted semi-regular contact to a man dressed in black robes - someone who tried to contact the chieftain, but was turned down because he found them too suspicious.
+When being confronted with her overtly agressiveness, she admitted semi-regular contact to a man dressed in black robes - someone who tried to contact the chieftain, but

 The chieftain confirmed the beginning of the discourse in the demihuman camp as corresponding with the time the man in black started visiting the different folks living there, while his wife described him as being overly nice and giving out presents, showing a silver bracelet to the group.